sleepymalc/pbb.wtf/content/research/TSP/index.md

 ## Bottlenecks and Future Work
 There is a huge performance difference between our proposed model (also $\texttt{SCIP}$) and the SOTA TSP solver, $\texttt{Concorde}$.
-Since the proposed model's backbone is branch and bound algorithm, by formulating TSP into an ILP, we lost some useful problem structures which can be further exploited by algorithms used in \texttt{Concorde}.
+Since the proposed model's backbone is branch and bound algorithm, by formulating TSP into an ILP, we lost some useful problem structures which can be further exploited by algorithms used in $\texttt{Concorde}$.
 But the existence of a similar pattern of growth in solving time for more difficult instances of larger TSP sizes even for $\texttt{Gurobi}$ and $\texttt{Concorde}$ is promising, as our imitation model applied to these solvers should lead to similar time improvements.
 A major bottleneck is that SOTA solvers like $\texttt{Gurobi}$, or $\texttt{Concorde}$, are often licensed, hence not open-sourced.
 This results in the difficulty of utilizing a stronger baseline and learn from which to get a further improvement.